nerdErg/GoodForm/tutorial/04-CreateRulesetDefinitions.md

-Once the master rule definition has been created, you can then create your ruleset files, which will be installed and made avaiable from the OneRing instance we setup previously.
+Once the master rule definition has been created, you can then create your ruleset files, which will be installed and made available from the OneRing instance we setup previously.

 There needs to be at least one ruleset file, whose name is 'your-form_FirstQuestion.ruleset', where 'your-form' is the